Portland State's student-run newspaper.

-After a year of change and upheaval, Profile Theatre is poised to kick off its 2014 season with their In … Continue reading Profile Theatre kicks off a new year with “Eyes for Consuela”
+After a year of change and upheaval, Profile Theatre is poised to kick off its 2014 season with their In Dialogue Series, a series of lectures, pre-show talks, post-show discussions,…

 One in four women experience domestic violence at some point in their lives.
-All too often, the outcomes are deadly. … Continue reading Local Panel Examines Domestic Violence in Popular Culture
+All too often, the outcomes are deadly.
+Although public awareness of domestic violence has increased in recent…

 Portland Actors Ensemble will begin the second leg of this summer’s Twilight Tragedie production by bringing The Merchant of Venice to Portland’s Washington Park.